axkr/symja_android_library/symja_android_library/matheclipse-core/src/main/resources/Equivalent.md

 True
 ```

-If all expressions do not evaluate to 'True' or 'False', 'Equivalent'
-returns a result in symbolic form:
+If all expressions do not evaluate to `True` or `False`, `Equivalent` returns a result in symbolic form:

 ```
 >> Equivalent(a, b, c)
 Equivalent(a,b,c)
 ```

-Otherwise, 'Equivalent' returns a result in DNF
+Otherwise, `Equivalent` returns a result in DNF

 ```
 >> Equivalent(a, b, True, c)